Ajmain-aosaf-anan/AdVivid-AI/Readme.md

 - Integrated Akool AI to enhance AI-driven video generation capabilities.
 - Implemented Inngest for reliable event handling and workflow management.
 - Leveraged Remotion to create a custom video player for video rendering and preview functionalities, providing a complete video ad production solution.
+- Applied sample billing system layout for the premium users